Skip to main content

 Vape Brain sculpture - school tour

-Last updated on 20 January 2026
+Last updated on 08 May 2026

 Vape Brain sculpture

-• Vapes are less harmful than cigarettes (therefore a good aid to help adult smokers quit smoking) but they are not harmless
+• Vapes are less harmful than cigarettes (therefore a good aid to help adult smokers quit smoking), but they are not harmless.

 About the sculpture